bridgeandcities/Multinominal-Naive-Bayes/README.md

 # multinomial-naive-bayes
-Implementing Multinominal Naive Bayes classifier written from scratch to classify text passages with pre-processing.
+Multinominal Naive Bayes classifier implementation from scratch to classify text passages with pre-processing.